maglore9900/gibber/README.md

 > Instructions are [Here](docs/cuda.md)
 >
 > If this seems too complicated you can just leave it at its default, which will use google for speech-to-text
+>
+> Note: On linux systems you may see Alsa warnings/errors.
+Right now they do not affect performance and can generally be ignored.

 # Configuration